 Sometimes, you can't boot your Mac into Target disk mode, especially if you don't buy the right Thunderbolt cable.
 And if your Mac is introduced in 2018 or later, Target disk mode won't work either.
 You can't externally access files on Mac that is secured by Apple T2 chip.

-Then, you'll endeavor to recover files from the Mac that won't boot with some applications, which iBoysoft Data Recovery for Mac can help with.
+Then, you'll endeavor to recover files from the Mac that won't boot with some applications, which iBoysoft Data Recovery Software for Mac can help with.
 With this software, all you need is to recover files from the Mac in macOS Recovery mode and then backup data to an external hard drive, pure and simple.

 When to use Mac's Target disk mode?